yashs97/quartz/content/distributed_model_training/01_dp_and_mp.md

 ### Pipeline Parallelism

 Neural Networks consists of layers built on top of another which makes their sharding process trivial.
 However, if a system of these devices trains a network in a sequential manner it can lead to long idle times for some devices.
 Pipeline Parallelism can significantly reduces per device idle time and it follows the same principles as [instruction pipelining](https://en.wikipedia.org/wiki/Instruction_pipelining) in a single processor.
 Each device stores a layer (or more) and processes a different micro-batch of data in parallel.
 Every micro-batch of data undergoes both the forward and backward passes through each device.
+The number of workers that the model is split over is commonly known as pipeline depth.

 Gradients can be aggregated either in a synchronous or an asynchronous manner at the end.
 In [GPipe](https://ai.googleblog.com/2019/03/introducing-gpipe-open-source-library.html), gradients are aggregated and applied synchronously for each micro-batch of data at the end.